innovyze/Open-Source-Support/02 InfoAsset Manager/01 Ruby/README.md

 # Ruby in InfoAsset Manager

 This directory contains examples of tasks that can be performed using Ruby scripts.
 These are stored in sub-directories prefixed with a counter and a brief README.md description.
-They can be either IAM UI scripts or IAMExchange scripts.
+They can be either IAM UI scripts or IAM Exchange scripts.
+Note, the sub-directory counter is arbitrary and may not be complete as they have been initially derived from an internal datastore.

 ## IAM Interface scripts
 Scripts with `UI` within the name are run from within the InfoAsset Manager interface.
 A quick way to get started is: